testsigmahq/testsigma/README.md

 &emsp;
 &emsp;

+## Overview
   Rapidly automate web, mobile app, and API tests in plain English, on a single, extensible platform that works out of the box.

   - Eliminate complex setups, multiple tools and frameworks.

   - Let everyone write tests 5X faster using plain English.
   - Smart test recorder auto-converts user actions into editable steps.
   - Automate end-to-end testing for web, mobile apps & APIs.
   - Minimal to no maintenance of tests and frameworks